This post is not about adventure.

 I have been arrested and jailed on several occasions, and I spent a number of years living homeless in central Florida and here, in our nation’s capital, Ottawa Ontario.

 Then, in 2007, after a year of the hardest work that I had ever done, I had the distinction and honor of being the first successful graduate of the Ottawa Drug Treatment Court.
+Drug treatment centers really help the people most in need and are integral to people getting the right help, from drug rehab san diego to drug rehab Kansas, there is help at every corner.

 The first accomplishment that I could truly feel proud of in more years than I could remember.
 I would no longer have to battle the addiction, nor put up with the daily complications that came with it, such as drug testing via kits you can find on many a website such as Countrywide Testing and more.

-Being willing to battle my addictions rather than die from them taught me that I had courage that I did not believe I possessed.
+Being willing to battle my addictions rather than die from them taught me that I had the courage that I did not believe I possessed.

 Until others helped me to believe it, that is.

 The truth is, anyone can do what I did.
 Anyone that’s struggling with addiction can access help and turn their lives around.
 Places like SOBER LIVING TRANSITIONAL HOUSING are proof of that with the many people they help fight their addiction each year.
-Staying completely clean and sober in those first 90 days taught me that I had an inner strength that I was unaware of, and it can be taught to anyone who has been suffering with addiction.
+Staying completely clean and sober in those first 90 days taught me that I had an inner strength that I was unaware of, and it can be taught to anyone who has been suffering from addiction.

-Asking for, and relying on the assistance and help from others taught me that in this life, the results are much better when we work together and also that there is no shame in asking for help – as a matter of fact it takes an entirely new level of self awareness and a measure of humility.
+Asking for, and relying on the assistance and help from others taught me that in this life, the results are much better when we work together and also that there is no shame in asking for help – as a matter of fact, it takes an entirely new level of self-awareness and a measure of humility.

 Being open and honest about who I am, who I have been and who I hope to be has taught me that there is no substitute for truth.